 The calyx is a thin layer of cells of that protects the seeds and is the first part of the flower to develop.
 It contains the stigma, pistils, and trichomes with the bract, it contains some of the highest concentration of cannabinoids and resins in the plant.

-Camphene is a reviving terpene with an herbal, piney, and woody aroma with notes of mint and citrus.
+Camphene is considered to be a reviving terpene for some people.
+It has a minty, herbal, piney, and woodsy aroma with notes of camphor, mint and citrus.
 It is found in dill, caraway, and fennel.

-Camphor is a rejuvenating terpene that has woody and minty aromas.
-It is found in rosemary and the camphor tree.
+Camphor is thought of as being a rejuvenating terpene for some people.
+It has minty and woodsy aromas, and is found in rosemary, tea tree, and the camphor tree.

 Cannabacae is the name of the family of plants that cannabis belongs to.
 There are approximately 170 cannabacae species including cannabis, hops, and hackberries.